Blue Murder (album): Critical reception

 Contemporary reviews for the album were mostly positive.
 Raw's Paul Suter gave Blue Murder a ten out of ten rating, and called it one of "the finest records in an age".
-He gave special praise to Bob Rock's production and commended the band's musicianship, particularly Sykes' guitar playing, which he thought elevated him to the same level as Ritchie Blackmore and Jimmy Page.
+He gave special praise to Bob Rock's production and commended the band's musicianship, particularly Sykes's guitar playing, which he thought elevated him to the same level as Ritchie Blackmore and Jimmy Page.
 Rock Hard's review was similarly voiced, with "Riot", "Valley of the Kings" and "Blue Murder" being singled out as particular highlights.
 The record was also described as a must-have for fans of rock music.
 Warren J. Rhodes, writing for The California Aggie, called the album "excellent", while Neil Jeffries of Kerrang! hailed it as a "masterpiece", giving it a perfect score.
 Spin's Jon Young, meanwhile, gave the record a scathing review, calling it a "disaster" and the band "aimless".
-He characterized Sykes' vocals as "shrill" and his guitar playing "hyperactive", while tracks like "Jelly Roll" and "Out of Love" were described as "bloated" and "weepy", respectively.
-Hi-Fi News & Record Review gave the album a mixed review with the lyrics being a particular source of criticism.
-Ultimately though, the magazine concluded that "Blue Murder are just heavy enough to let you ignore the words to 'Sex Child'".
+He characterized Sykes's vocals as "shrill" and his guitar playing "hyperactive", while tracks like "Jelly Roll" and "Out of Love" were described as "bloated" and "weepy", respectively.
+Hi-Fi News & Record Reviews review pointed to the lyrics as a particular source of criticism: "Blue Murder are just heavy enough to let you ignore the words to 'Sex Child'".
 Andrew Martin of Music Week compared the band's music to Cream by saying that "it's a full-on stomp of a heavy rock album."
+The Tennessean labeled the album "merely derivative hard rock, virtually indistinguishable from that of a hundred other bands."